lidija23/DOSiVuAI-zadatak/README.md

 ## Writeup Template

-### You use this file as a template for your writeup.

----

 **Lane Finding Project**

-The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
-[video1]: ./project_video.mp4 "Video"

----

 ### Writeup / README

 #### 1. Provide a Writeup that includes all the rubric points and how you addressed each one.

-You're reading it!

 For the initial run of the program, you should keep the video processing function call commented out, ensuring that all the images are processed correctly.
 After that, uncomment the function call #detect_edges_in_videos(video_dir, result_video_dir, mtx, dist) on the last line of the main function so that the program processes all the output videos.
 Keep in mind that with this change, the execution time of the program will be significantly longer.